richard-ui/b_fitness_store/README.md

 - As a returning user, I want to be able to view my shopping bag and be able to update accordingly.

+- As a Shopper, I want to be able to see more information about the certain product I am interested in buying.

+- As a Shopper, I want to be able to search for a product by Name or Description.

+- As a Shopper, I want to be able to search a product by Category

+- As a Shopper, I want to be able to adjust the quantity of the items in my bag

-- As a returning user, I want to be able to purchase the current products in my shopping bag.
+- As a Shopper, I want to be able to purchase the current products in my shopping bag.

+- As a Shopper, I want to be able to view my shopping bag and be able to update accordingly.

+- As a User, I want to register & login to my account

 ### Admin goals: